 As a general rule, a part of the company’s earnings are kept in the company in form of dividends, which are then distributed, following specific regulations, to the shareholders.

-and, further on, the decision must be approved by the members of the board.
+A company in Ireland can issue interim dividends and final dividends.
+The value of the dividend is established by the company’s directors and, further on, the decision must be approved by the members of the board.

 When can dividends be distributed in Ireland?

-only in the situation in which the business incurs financial profits.
-They are calculated taking into account the net profits of the company in a financial year
+It is important to know that companies in Ireland can distribute dividends only in the situation in which the business incurs financial profits.
+They are calculated taking into account the net profits of the company in a financial year.

 In the situation in which an entitled shareholder does not receive its return on investment, he or she may take legal action against the company’s representatives.